-n any belt conveyor system that moves bulk materials, the belt must run straight and true to maximise its life, minimise fugitive material and safety hazards, and achieve high system efficiency.

-There can be many consequences of a mistracking belt, and all result in higher costs and increased maintenance.
-Even a slight belt misalignment can lead to a variety of issues, from small annoyances to fullblown catastrophes.
+On any belt conveyor system that moves bulk materials, the belt must run straight and true to maximize its life, minimize fugitive material and safety hazards, and achieve high system efficiency.
+The consequences of a mistracking belt can be costly, especially with increased maintenance.
+Even a slight belt misalignment can lead to a variety of issues, from small annoyances to full-blown catastrophes.

-The most obvious effects include spillage and dust that require personnel to clean up, which is unproductive work that introduces risks from activities adjacent to the moving conveyor.

-Spillage from non-centred cargo often gets into idlers and pulleys, reducing bearing life and causing them to seize, leading to friction damage on the belt and potentially starting a fire.
-A misaligned belt can also come in contact with the stringer, causing fraying, shredding or splice damage.
+The most obvious effects include coal spillage and float dust that require personnel to do cleanup, which is unproductive work that also introduces risks from activities in close proximity to the moving conveyor.
+Spillage from non-centered coal often gets into idlers and pulleys, reducing bearing life and causing them to seize, leading to friction damage on the belt and potentially starting a fire.